Congenital Heart Disease

 How is congenital heart disease diagnosed?

-Several tests can show what kind of heart disease your baby has.
-Tests can also help your healthcare provider see how well the heart is working.
+Several tests can show what kind of heart disease your baby may have.
+They also help your healthcare provider see how well the heart is working.
+A healthcare provider may order tests if they suspect a congenital heart defect, or if your baby has a high risk factor.
 Here are some tests your baby might have:

-- ECG (short for “electrocardiogram”): An ECG shows the heartbeat as a line tracing.
-It measures electrical activity in the heart.
+- An ECG or EKG (electrocardiogram) measures electrical activity in the heart.

-- Pulse oximetry: This test shows how much oxygen is in the baby’s blood.
+- Pulse oximetry shows how much oxygen is in the baby’s blood.

-- Echocardiogram: This test gives the healthcare provider an ultrasound “picture” of the baby’s heart.
+- A fetal ultrasound gives the healthcare provider an ultrasound picture of the baby’s heart.

-- Chest X-ray: This can show how well the heart is growing and if your baby’s lungs have fluid in them.
+- A chest X-ray shows how well the heart is growing and if your baby’s lungs have fluid in them.

-- Cardiac catheterization: This test uses dye in the heart to give the healthcare provider a clear picture of the heart problem.
+- Cardiac catheterization uses dye in the heart to give the healthcare provider a clear picture of the heart problem.

 The treatment depends on the heart problem and how severe it is.
 Some people don’t need any treatment.
 Other heart problems need treatment with medicine, procedures, or surgery.
 Your healthcare provider will talk to you about your treatment options, or the treatment options for your child.

-If your baby needs surgery, your baby will probably stay in a newborn intensive care unit (NICU) for a few days after the surgery, so healthcare providers can keep a close watch.
-Tubes and machines keep track of your child’s condition.
-They don’t cause any pain.
+Some babies need to have surgery.
+Some heart problems must be fixed as soon as the baby is born.
+Other problems can wait until the child is older.
+Sometimes the repair takes more than one operation.
+After surgery, your baby will probably stay in a neonatal intensive care unit (NICU) for a few days.
+There the healthcare team can keep a close watch.
 Many children are back to normal just a few days after heart surgery.

 Can congenital heart disease cause other problems?

-Some people who have congenital heart problems are at a higher risk for other heart problems, including the following:
+Some people who have congenital heart problems are at a higher risk for other heart problems, including:

-- Endocarditis: An infection of the heart valves or the lining of the heart chambers
+- Bacterial endocarditis: An infection of the heart valves or the lining of the heart chambers

 - Pulmonary hypertension: An increase in the blood pressure going to the lungs.